 Tips for Offroading in Florida

-Hitting ATV trails and mud parks in Florida is an awesome way to spend a day or a weekend, but the subtropical climate and geography pose some unique risks that you should prepare for.
+Hitting off road trails and mud parks in Florida is an awesome way to spend a day or a weekend, but the subtropical climate and geography pose some unique risks that you should prepare for.

 - Wear protective clothing – Biting insects and sunburns are the two biggest dangers while four-wheeling in Florida.
 Long pants and shirts that are both lightweight and breathable will help keep you protected, but at the very least, wear high-SPF sunblock and bug spray on exposed skin.